Donaldson Dam

-Donaldson Dam is a dam next to the township Bekkersdal (South Africa) along the Wonderfonteinspruit.
+Donaldson Dam is a dam next to the Bekkersdal township in South Africa along the Wonderfonteinspruit.
 It comprises 2 reservoirs - the Top lake and the Bottom lake.
 Its water has been heavily polluted by acid mine runoff on the upper Wonderfonteinspruit and sewage from nearby Bekkersdal.

 Despite the water quality concerns the dams remain popular fishing destinations amongst Carp anglers, the upper lake is one of the most renowned syndicate specimen angling destinations in South Africa.

 Specimen Angling

 Top Lake

 The top lake is known alternatively as African Gold Syndicate Lake amongst specimen anglers and is situated on private property, bookings need to be made in order to fish there and syndicate members get preference over general public.
 The dam is known for monster carp, it's not unusual to catch fish around 25 kg.
 The top lakes record is 27.1 kg caught in 2016.